-In the next two sections of this guide, we will talk about where trans sexual assault survivors can get help with these and other problems, and how we as friends, partners, family members, and support people can access help for ourselves.
+In the next two sections of this guide, we will talk about where trans sexual assault survivors can get help with these and other problems, and how we can help ourselves.

-&lt;sup>25 Ogden, Pat, Minton, Kekuni, & Pain, Clare.
+27 Ogden, Pat, Minton, Kekuni, & Pain, Clare.
 (2006).
 Trauma and the body: A sensorimotor approach to psychotherapy, p.
 126.